US$ 360Get OfferEnquire

 Drinking water:

 You will notice many places running tap water; villagers drink directly from the tap, but foreigners can have issues drinking straight from the tap.
-We recommend using water purifier tablets like chlorine, Euro guard, sterilizer, etc. Or you can buy some treated water, which is called safe drinking water.
+We recommend using water purifier tablets like chlorine, Euroguard, sterilizers, etc. Or you can buy some treated water, which is called safe drinking water.

-Relatively Poon hill trek 3 days is less altitude and a shorter trek.
-You can do it all around the year;r, the season might influence your experience.
+The relatively short Poon Hill trek, 3 days, is less altitude and is a shorter trek.
+You can do it all around the year; the season might influence your experience.

 Four types of climate in Poon Hill